pboueke/CryptoStego/README.md

 * [Demo and explanation](https://pboueke.github.io/CryptoStego/)

-The remaining of the readme consists of the original [CryptoStego](https://github.com/zeruniverse/CryptoStego#advance-usage) repository readme.
+The remaining of the readme is the original [CryptoStego](https://github.com/zeruniverse/CryptoStego#advance-usage) repository readme.

 # CryptoStego
 JS library for steganography with encryption - Hide text in an image with encryption and obfuscation.
 Support least significant bit mode and DCT mode.